Read Aloud Activities

 Dog & Cat Books With Activities:

-Every year, 85 St. Louis College of Pharmacy students read weekly for Ready Readers.
+Each year, more than 60 St. Louis College of Pharmacy students read weekly for Ready Readers.
 Dr. Amy Tiemeier of the St. Louis College of Pharmacy along with Ready Readers Executive Director, Lisa Greening, wrote eight health units including great read-aloud suggestions and activities.
-For a copy of these units that include a list books and activities about sleep, brushing your teeth, exercise, your body, nutrition, taking care of me, and feelings, download the Preschool Health Literacy Units.
+For a copy of these units that include a book list and activities about sleep, brushing your teeth, exercise, your body, nutrition, taking care of me, and feelings, download the Preschool Health Literacy Units.

 1. Start a conversation.